stamov/GenId.jl/README.md

 ### Why modified Base 32/64 encoding?

-Stock Base 32/64 are not correctly sortable under standard ASCII or UTF variants (esp. under big endian schemes).
+Stock Base 32/64 are not correctly sortable under standard ASCII or UTF variants (even under big endian schemes).
 The library uses encodings where at first come ASCII numbers, then capital letters, then small letters and finally punctuation characters, which allows for lexicographic sorting of encoded strings.
 E.g. in a standard (as per [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648) and earlier [RFC 3548](https://datatracker.ietf.org/doc/html/rfc3548)), characters in the encoding table of the Base 64 encoding are ordered like "ABCDE....abcde...01223...+/", while we use "0123...ABCD...abcd...+-", which is in line with integer codes in ASCII/UTF variants.

 ### Why Crockford Base 32 encoding?